How to choose the right Kitesurfing

 - Bring a small tool kit with kite-specific tools

-Airline Strategies
+Airline Strategies for your Kitesurfing Gear

 - Check airline policies for sports equipment in advance